Why is customer follow-up so important?

 - You spent all year building a strong relationship with your clients, so do not let your competition get their foot in the door.
 Remind them that if another agent contacts them, they should call you as you are always willing to help.

 Need More Help?

-Contact our Compliance Officer with any questions about our Customer Retention 10-30-60-90 Follow-up Program.
+Contact our Compliance Officer with any questions about our 10-30-60-90 Customer Follow-up program.

 We hope this information on why customer follow-up is so important is helpful to you.
 Empower Brokerage is dedicated to helping you educate your clients on the insurance they need and staying on top of their health.
 Whether it’s through webinar training, one-on-one calls, seminars, or marketing plans.
 We want you to be successful.
 Give us a call if you have any questions at 888-539-1633.